Wycott/WordSearchGenerator/README.md

 ## Further Development

 The initial application was thrown together in a weekend to entertain my children back in 2018, but there is considerable scope for development.
-There are a lot of [issues](https://github.com/Wycott/WordSearchGenerator/issues) ranging from minor to not-so-minor that new developers or hobbyists could use to cut their teeth on.
+There are a lot of [issues](https://github.com/Wycott/WordSearchGenerator/issues) ranging from minor to not-so-minor that developers or hobbyists could use to cut their teeth on.

 Want to suggest a new feature, raise a bug or get involved?
 Click [here](https://github.com/Wycott/WordSearchGenerator/discussions).